-of CEOs who receive impact updates at least once a month significantly increased funding for their wellness programme last year of CEOs invest in wellbeing programmes to enhance employee productivity and performance.
+of CEOs who receive impact updates at least once a month significantly increased funding for their wellness program last year.

+of CEOs invest in wellness programs to enhance employee productivity and performance.

-of CEOs that engage in their wellbeing programme daily significantly increased programme funding last year say workforce productivity is extremely impacted by their wellbeing programme of CEOs say employee engagement rates in wellbeing programmes are in their top concern.
+of CEOs that engage in their wellness program daily significantly increased program funding last year.

+say workforce productivity is extremely impacted by their wellness program.

+of CEOs say employee engagement rates in wellness programs are in their top concern.